-Knowing that the end was not to far away, I decided to look into other options while the site was still running and have the luxury and time to make the transition.
+Knowing that the end was not too far away, I decided to look into other options while the site was still running and have the luxury and time to make the transition.
 At first, looking to going to a blog format seemed like a huge step backwards since I was assuming blogs were a simple one page news feed type of site.
 But the more I looked into it, I was amazed at how much they have transformed into actual full functioning websites.
 So that is where we are at now.
-The old site is still archived (with a link on the right) but I will be slowly bringing that content over here.
+The old site is still archived (with a link on the right) but I have be slowly bringing some of that content over here.

 As you increase your knowledge of the genre, you will learn more and more about the people behind these movies.
 Whether they are actors, directors, makeup artists, production designers, or even cinematographers, there are some talented people out there that have given the films the look and feel that they have, and are still remembered today.
 Whether these movies and/or actors are 100 years old, or 2 years old, it’s important to know your history.
-It helps you appreciate the past, as well as the present.
+It not only helps you appreciate the past, it gives you a better understand of the present.